 MacLaren's result \cite{maclaren1965notes} bases upon earlier work \cite{maclaren1964atomic, weiss1958locally, zierler1961axioms, zierler1966lattice} and ultimately on Pontrjagin's theorem which states that there are only three (topologically) connected division rings, namely the real numbers, complex numbers and the quaternions~\cite{pontrjagin1932stetige}.

+Many authors have contributed to step-by-step extensions of Gleason's theorem from 1957 \cite{gleason1957} up to the recent most general version \cite{Gleason-vector-valued} for the vector-valued measures on Jordan algebras (see \cite{Gleason-vector-valued} for the historical details).
+We could have used this new version, but can well do without, since the positive linear functionals on an order unit space generate the dual.\\

+\textbf{Corollary 1:} \itshape Suppose that $A$ is a spectral order unit space with finite dimension, information capacity $m \neq 3$ and a strongly order determining state space.
+If the gbit-property holds and $A$ is continuously symmetric, then $A$ is a simple (irreducible) Euclidean Jordan algebra.\\ \normalfont

+This corollary follows immediately from Theorem 1, since the continuous symmetry includes the weak symmetry and implicates that the atoms form a connected set.

-The proof of the above theorem is extremely different in the two cases with information capacity $m = 2$ and $m \geq 4$.
-The weak symmetry is sufficient in the first case and the gbit-property follows directly from $m=2$.
+The proof of our results is extremely different in the two cases with information capacity $m = 2$ and $m \geq 4$.
+An alternative proof is available for the first case \cite{BarnumHilgert2020, Dakic_Bru2011}.

 The case $m=3$ remains a little enigmatic.
 Piron's representation theorem for the orthomodular lattices \cite{piron1964axiomatique} is not applicable then.
 The Hermitian $3 \times 3$-matrices over the real numbers, complex numbers, quaternions and in this case also over the octonions form Euclidian Jordan algebras with $m=3$ and satisfy all our postulates, but the existence of further irreducible examples with $m=3$ remains unclear here.